ssonkiya/ssonkiya.github.io/_posts/2017-11-28-Networking-in-Data-Scence.md

 If you're nervous about going somewhere where you don't know anyone, can bring a friend, but don't just stick with them.

+### Twitter
+Rstats community on twitter friendly.
+Can announce going to conference.
+Can ask questions.
+Can be way to break ice at conference (personal brand developer post).
+I met people like Jenny Bryan at RStudio I had only followed on twitter, but helped me "know" her a bit.

 ### Following up
 - if they respond and helped you with something - follow up!
 For example, if you were looking for a job, let them know when you found one and thank them.
 - if you were introduced to them or have a connecton and haven't heard back - give them a few weeks and follow up.